wilsonmar/VisualStudio/AzureCosting.md

 to read about Microsoft's **Application Insights** offering.

-## <a name="#StormRunner"> Comparison Across Competitors</a>
+## <a name="#StormRunner"> Test Cloud Comparison Across Competitors</a>
-Compare that against HP's StormRunner Load which charges a flat 15 cents per vuser hour.
+Compare this against HP's StormRunner Load which charges a flat 15 cents per vuser hour.

 * http://blogs.msdn.com/b/charles_sterling/archive/2015/06/02/load-test-series-part-iii-taking-your-load-test-to-the-cloud-i-e-creating-a-cloud-based-load-test.aspx

+## <a name="#LoadRunner"> LoadRunner Within AWS</a>
+An alternative approach is to run LoadRunner instead of Visual Studio Cloud.

+This situation would be useful to use labor-saving TruClient scripts.